QUT-Digital-Observatory/twittersphere/README.md

 rules ...) can be applied as follows:

 ```
-twittersphere filter-users processed.db oz_twittersphere_rules.csv
+twittersphere filter-users oz_twittersphere_rules.csv processed.db RULESET_NAME
 ```

-This will create a new table `...` which indicates which user profiles in the database have matched the rules in the database.
-Note that matching users are tagged with the filename of the ruleset - multiple rulesets can be applied and tracked.
+This will populate the `user_matching_ruleset` table with the `user_id`'s of profiles that have matched that ruleset.

 ### Updating Rules